The world is such a stressful place.

 Negative thinking can cause sadness, tension, and low self-esteem.
 The key to transforming your negative ideas is to first understand how you think today, and then use strategies to lessen the effect of these beliefs.

-It might sound simple, but many people do not realize the power of thinking.
+It might sound simple, but many people do not realise the power of thinking.
 If you have a negative thought and continually think it over time, then your mind may make it seem like your thoughts are true when in reality they’re just fear-based beliefs that will cause more pain than good if left unchecked.
 It is important to identify and understand what’s behind these thoughts and then use strategies to lessen the effect of these beliefs so that they don’t take over- even for a second.

 Oftentimes our thoughts affect how we feel emotionally or behave in life situations; this means there are moments when those types of negative thoughts may arise on their own without us noticing (sometimes simply due to stress).